Celestial Machines

 Step VI – Selling

-The Settlement moved to Kanal Centre Pompiduo and transformed into ‘Unsettled Study’ as a part of Performatik19.
+The Polyset moved to Kanal Centre Pompiduo and transformed into ‘Unsettled Study’ as a part of Performatik19.
 In the middle of the group I erected a small shop, Meewisse Mobilier et Divers, where I engaged into negotiations to determine the value of the outsourced objects.
 The visitors had then the option to buy the object for that price.
 In that negotiation I was completely open about the procedure that led to these object and tried to sketch an as complete as possible image of the object.
 Factors like material, who made it, what is it for, what did I pay for it, is it art, is it something else, ect..?

 With special thanks to Katinka, Diego, Adrijana, Steven, Elen, Vlavio, Antye and Pierre for making objects!